weidengeist/Willowbot/README.md

   }
 }
 ```
-Now you can trigger the bot’s answer with e.g. `!bsg @randomtwitchuser`.
+Now you can trigger the bot’s answer by e.g. `!bsg @randomtwitchuser`.
 Note the comma at the end of the line with `answer`!
-The order of the key definition does not matter; `matchType` can be defined before `answer` as well.
+The order of the key definition does not matter; `matchType` can be set before `answer` as well.

-The other `matchType` options available in Willowbot are `contains`, `endsWith`, `regex`, and `contains_caseInsensitive`.
+The other `matchType` options available in Willowbot are `contains`, `endsWith`, `regex` (more on that later), and `contains_caseInsensitive`.
 The last one is mainly for convenience reasons, however, it is recommended to use regular expressions (option `regex`) instead.

 #### 3.1.2 Advanced matching: regular expressions

 Most use cases should be covered by the simple matching keywords.
 If you feel in need of more control about the messages that are supposed to make Willowbot react in a certain way, regular expressions can be evaluated.

+Regular expressions are a very powerful tool and therefore might look intimidating at first, but don’t worry.
+You will be shown how to use them by very simple first examples, which will probably suffice to teach you all you need for using Willowbot efficiently.

 For example, you would like to have a `!multi` command to tell your viewers whom you are currently playing with.
-If you want this message to also be displayed when sending `!Multi`, you could of course simply input the same command block again and replace `m` with `M`.
+If you want this message to also be displayed when sending `!Multi`, you could of course simply input the same `!multi` command block again and replace `m` with `M`.
 A more elegant way is using a regular expression instead:
 ```
 commands = {
   "^![Mm]ulti" : {